 The Government contribution for 2013/14 is £917,214 with an overall limit of £2,293,035 which the Authority must not exceed.
 These levels have increased significantly this year as part of central government's measures to help alleviate hardship resulting from the major welfare reforms, such as under occupancy as well as ongoing Local Housing Allowance issues.
-As at 30 June 2013 £79,330 of this fund has been allocated for liability up to this date.
+To date £257,560 of this fund has been allocated.
+In addition, £35,000 has been allocated to Housing Options to meet rent deposits to enable people to move into sustainable tenancies.
 It is expected that Wirral will use up the full government contribution by year end.